 Thank You, Thank You, Thank You.

-So now that we know that self-realization is both a desirable and inevitable part of the divine plan, then what can we do to more quickly melt away the illusion of separation consciousness?
+So now that we know that self-realization is both a desirable and inevitable part of the divine plan, what can we do to more quickly melt away the illusion of separation consciousness?
 Sai Baba says:

 The [human] mind sees separateness, duality; but there is another way of experiencing reality – as Unity.
-It is though the heart, by the process of Love . . .
+It is through the heart, by the process of Love . . .
 For the limited little wavelet self to know that it is the ocean, it must merge back into the ocean through love.5

 Likewise, Anandamayi Ma says: